 Psychedelic Integration is the chosen professional name for psychotherapy designed to assist people seeking support in connection with their plant/fungi teachers, also described as psychedelic or sacred medicine experiences.
 Individuals who have had challenging experiences can benefit from transpersonal therapeutic processing and understanding of the often-challenging feelings evoked and triggered by plant/fungi teachers.
 Psychedelics or sacred medicines can be transformational with helping one gain insight to bolster, and integrate knowledge from the encounter into their daily lives.
 Dr. Beers provides a Transpersonal Psychospiritual approach, inclusive of NonOrdinary States of Consciousness techniques tailored to the client that are not culturally misappropriated, with an intention to invite the client into a deeper relationship and practice.
 These medicines/teachers have always been based in reciprocal relationship, in all directions and require a sacred container to responsibly integrate.

 The benefits of psychedelics and sacred medicine engagement are culturally, spiritually and socially relevant.
 Since early dawn of man, the plant-human relationship for its psychoactive and sacred effects has existed.
 Indigenous cultures around the world to this day still practice and maintain sacred ritual, ceremony, and traditions with a variety of these medicines, and people within those communities have created necessary and protected liminal spaces.
-Dr. Beers’ aims to be an agent that contributes to bridging the gap and loss in western society of this venerable space by providing ethical and culturally sensitive Psychedelic Integration Therapy.
+Dr. Beers’ aims to be an agent that contributes to bridging the gap and loss in western society of this venerable space through ethical and culturally sensitive Psychedelic Integration Therapy.

 It is important to note that for Psychedelic Integration Therapy, Under no circumstances are therapists outside of government approved and controlled studies currently administering, prescribing or otherwise providing psychedelic or other controlled substances to clients during the course of therapy.
-Additionally, this therapy model does not include supervising or otherwise, the clinician taking responsibility for a client during a psychedelic experience.
-Clients should not plan to attend therapy sessions while under the influence of any psychedelic or any other controlled substance unless prescribed by a medical doctor or psychiatrist, or within an approved research study environment.
+Additionally, this therapy model does not include a clinician in the supervisor or therapist role taking responsibility for a client during an unauthorized/underground psychedelic experience.
+Clients are discouraged from attending therapy sessions while under the influence of any psychedelic or any other controlled substance unless prescribed by a medical doctor or psychiatrist, or within an approved research study environment.
 Clients participating in Psychedelic Integration Therapy must take responsibility for their commitment to these ethical guidelines as our society moves forward with Decriminalizing and Legalizing efforts.

 In person and online sessions available, contact Crescent Roots Psychology admin here for more information.

 On the topic of psychedelic integration and harm reduction.
 Check out: